 SCGC Receives 11 Environmental and Safety Governance Awards from IEAT for 2023, Highlighting Sustainable Coexistence Between Industrial Plants and Communities

-Rayong, 6 September 2023: Eleven companies under SCG Chemicals, or SCGC, have been honored by the Industrial Estate Authority of Thailand (IEAT) as part of the 2023 Environmental and Safety Governance Awards.
+Eleven companies under SCG Chemicals, or SCGC, have been honored by the Industrial Estate Authority of Thailand (IEAT) as part of the 2023 Environmental and Safety Governance Awards.
 The awards include the White Flag-Gold Star and White Flag-Green Star awards, which are based on assessment of plants in various areas such as environmental management capabilities, safety standards, and social responsibility.
 This initiative aims to encourage public participation in monitoring and managing environmental and safety aspects, in line with the plan to reduce and eliminate pollution from industrial estates and ports in the Map Ta Phut area.
 The awards were presented by Veeris Ammarapala, the governor of the Industrial Estate Authority of Thailand.

 Companies under SCGC that received the prestigious White Flag-Gold Star for Outstanding Environmental and Safety Governance 2023 include Map Ta Phut Olefins Company Limited, Rayong Olefins Company Limited, Thai Polyethylene Company Limited, Thaiplastic and Chemicals Public Company Limited, Grand Siam Composites Company Limited, Thai MFC Company Limited, Thai MMA Company Limited, and Rayong Terminal Company Limited.